bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 3. Click **Sign in via SSO** or open the URL in a new tab of the same browser where you are logged in.

    ![](/img/email-onelogin.jpg)
-4. On the Allow “Organization name” to sign you in window, click Authorize if you trust the Organization.
+4. On the **Allow “Organization name”** to sign you in window, click **Authorize** if you trust the Organization.

 You should be landing on your Bitrise Dashboard.
-If you go to the Groups tab the Organization, you can see that you are automatically added as a SAML user.
+If you go to your Organization's **Groups** tab, you can see that you are automatically added as a SAML user.
 All Organization members, who enable SAML SSO, appear here automatically.
-Now you can log into your Bitrise Organization with SAML SSO.
+From now on you can log into your Bitrise Organization with SAML SSO.

 {% include message_box.html type="note" title="What’s next?" content="You can [track](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) how other Organization members are getting on with enabling their SAML SSO to Bitrise.
-The Organization owner can [enforce](/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement) SAML SSO on the Organization if all Organization members have have enabled SAML."%}
+This is important since the Organization owner can only [enforce](/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement) SAML SSO on the Organization if all Organization members have enabled SAML."%}